Olbrien/42-libasm/README.md

 x86 e x86_64 usam o Little Endian.

-Exemplo:
+Exemple:

 	int i = 0x01234567;

 	Little Endian:		67 45 23 01
 	   Big Endian:		01 23 45 67

-É por isso quando fazes "objdump -d -M intel hello.o" e tens o valor de 1 num eax ou rax tens.
+This is why when you do "objdump -d -M intel hello.o" you have a value of 1 in the EAX.

 	0:   b8 |01 00 00 00|          mov    eax,0x1
 		Little Endian

 ------------------------------------------------------------------------------------

 Logic:

 	NOT
 		Converts every 0 into 1 and every 1 into 0.

 			A 	0 1	 A 	  = 11001011
 			NOT A 	1 0	 NOT A    = 00110100
 	OR
 		If there is a 1 in A or B or in both, the outcome is a 1.

 			A 	0 1 0 1	A 	= 11001011
 			B 	0 0 1 1	B 	= 00011000
 			A OR B  0 1 1 1	A OR B  = 11011011
 	XOR
 		Exclusive OR: If there is a 1 in A or B, the outcome is a 1.
 If A and B are both 1 or 0, the outcome is 0.